Lead-acid Battery Charger Circuit- Different Charging Strategies

 Components

-For an assembly of backup batteries charger systems, you will require the following parts:
+For an assembly of backup battery charger systems, you will require the following parts:

 • Bridge Rectifier: It will convert AC input current to DC.
 Hence, it is essential in the delivery of the proper current type.